AvinashMahanthi/sorting-types/README.md

 # sorting-types
-In this repository you can able to see the collection of all sorting types coded in python!
+In this repository you can able to see the collection of all sorting types coded in python!💻